-Desiree Zerquera is an Assistant Professor for Higher Education and Student Affairs in the Department of Leadership Studies.
+Desiree Zerquera is an Associate Professor for Higher Education and Student Affairs in the Department of Leadership Studies.
 Born and raised in Miami, Florida to Cuban parents, she pursued her bachelor's degree in Mathematics and master's degree in Educational Leadership at the University of Florida before attending Indiana University to pursue her PhD in Higher Education and Student Affairs.
 Desiree Zerquera has worked as a researcher, student affairs practitioner, and higher education...

 - PhD, Higher Education and Student Affairs, Indiana University-Bloomington